harish795r/CPS-Booster/README.md

 - Few Modules of Python also mentioned in the requirements.txt

 # Few Steps Have To Be Done Before Running The Script :-
-- Open Powershell Window in the sAssist folder, After opening type:-
+- Open Powershell Window in the CPS folder, After opening type:-

 ```bash
 pip install -r requirements.txt